 Obtaining reimbursement from governmental and private insurance companies is critical to our commercial success.
-Due to the price of the Argus II System, our sales would be limited without the availability of third party reimbursement.
+Due to the price of the Argus II system, our sales would be limited without the availability of third party reimbursement.
 In the U.S., coding, coverage, and payment are necessary for the surgical procedure and Argus II system to be reimbursed by payers.
 Coding has been established for the device and the surgical procedure.
 Coverage and payment vary by payer.
 The majority of Argus II patients are eligible for Medicare, and coverage is primarily provided through traditional Medicare, sometimes referred to as Medicare Fee-for-Service ("FFS") or Medicare Advantage.
 A small percentage of patients are covered by commercial insurers.

-• Medicare FFS patients - Coverage is determined by Medicare Administrative Contractors ("MACs") that administer various geographic regions of the U.S. The Argus II is authorized for coverage, when medically necessary in eight of 12 MAC jurisdictions (comprising 31 states).
-Effective January 1, 2018, the Centers for Medicare and Medicaid Services ("CMS") established a 2018 national average payment rate of \$122,500 for both the procedure and the Argus II Retinal Prosthesis System when furnished in a hospital outpatient department.

-- Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
+- Medicare FFS patients Coverage is determined by Medicare Administrative Contractors ("MACs") that administer various geographic regions of the U.S. The Argus II is authorized for coverage, when medically necessary in eight of 12 MAC jurisdictions (comprising 31 states).
+Effective January 1, 2018, the Centers for Medicare and Medicaid Services ("CMS") established a 2018 national average payment rate of \$122,500 for both the procedure and the Argus II retinal prosthesis system when furnished in a hospital outpatient department.
+On July 25, 2018 the Centers for Medicare and Medicaid Services (CMS) posted the proposed rule and related proposed rates for the calendar year (CY) 2019.
+Medicare Hospital Outpatient Prospective Payment Systems (OPPS) and the CY 2019 Ambulatory Surgical Center (ASC) payment system.
+In these postings, CMS proposes a national average Medicare hospital outpatient rate for CY 2019 of \$137,501 for Argus II and the associated surgical implantation procedure, and a proposed national average ASC rate of approximately \$134,225 for the Argus II and related implantation procedure.
+The CY 2019 final rule and CY 2019 final rates are expected to be released in November 2018. - Medicare Advantage patients Medicare Advantage plans are required to cover the same benefits as those covered by the MAC in that jurisdiction.
 For example, if a MAC in a jurisdiction has favorable coverage for the Argus II, then all Medicare Advantage plans in that MAC jurisdiction are required to offer the same coverage for the Argus II.
 Individual hospitals and ASCs may negotiate contracts specific to that individual facility, which may include additional separate payment for the Argus II implant system.
 In addition, procedural payment is variable and can be based on a percentage of billed charges, payment groupings or other individually negotiated payment methodologies.
 Medicare Advantage plans may allow providers to confirm coverage and payment for the Argus II procedure in advance of implantation.
-In 2015, 2016 and 2017 combined, a large majority of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.
+Since 2015 a large majority of all Medicare Advantage pre-authorization requests for Argus II procedures were granted. - Commercial insurer patients Commercial insurance plans make coverage and payment rate decisions independent of Medicare, and contracts are individually negotiated with facility and physician providers.